segmentio/kubeapply/README.md

 3. Wrap existing tooling (`kubectl`, `helm`, etc.) whenever possible as opposed to reimplementing their functionality
 4. Allow running on either the command-line or in Github
-5. Support Helm charts, simple templates, and skycfg
+5. Support Helm charts and simple templates

 See [this blog post](https://segment.com/blog/kubernetes-configuration/) for more details.